 The test system used in this review was an HP 8200 Elite.
 The computer came equipped with an Intel Core i5-2400 CPU, 4GB of DDR3 1333MHz memory, Seagate Barracuda 7200.12 ST3250312AS 250GB SATA 6 Gb/s hard drive, NVIDIA Quadro FX580 512MB PCIe graphics card and an Intel 82579-LM gigabit network card.
 For the operating system, I installed a fresh copy of Windows 7 Enterprise.

-To test the performance of Samsung's 128GB EVO Plus microSDXC card, I ran a series of benchmarks using CrystalDiskMark and ATTO Disk Benchmark.
-To get a feel for the "real world" performance, I also copied and pasted 1GB of random files and directories as well as a single 4GB ISO file in Windows Explorer.
+To test the performance of the Strontium AUTO, I ran a series of benchmarks using CrystalDiskMark 3.0.1, HD Tach RW 126.96.36.199 and ATTO Disk Benchmark 2.46.
+To get a feel for the "real world" performance, I also copied and pasted 500MB of random files and directories in Windows Explorer.

 First, I ran a few quick tests using CrystalDiskMark.
 This benchmark tool measures the performance of a storage device by testing its sequential read and write speeds as well as its random read and write speeds using blocks 512K and 4K in size.

 According to Strontium, the AUTO is capable of reading at 25MB/s and writing at 5MB/s.
 Looking at the screenshots above, you can see that the drive had no problems exceeding these numbers in CrystalDiskMark's sequential read and write speed tests.